paulc4/mvc-exceptions/blog.md

 ###HandlerExceptionResolver

-Any Spring bean declared in the <code>DispatcherServlet</code>'s application context that implements
-<code>HandlerExceptionResolver</code> will be used to intercept and process any exception raised
-in the MVC system and not handled by a Controller.
+Any Spring bean declared in the `DispatcherServlet`'s application context that implements `HandlerExceptionResolver` will be used to intercept and process any exception raised in the MVC system and not handled by a Controller.
 The interface looks like this:

 ```java